Bekahlmc/Ranking-Safest-Private-Planes/README.md

 ## The Dataset

 This project uses the dataset Aviation Accident Database & Synopses, up to 2023, which can be found in the `Data` folder in this repository.
 This dataset was provided by National Transportation Safety Board, and each entry in this dataset represents either an incident or an accident of an aircraft.
-The columns of the data are explained in the columns_information.md file also found in the `Data` folder.

-After thorough data cleaning and analysis that will be explained step by step below, we narrowed down our options to three different planes.
+After thorough data cleaning and analysis that will be explained step by step below, we narrowed down our options to four different planes.
 Of these planes, we researched and compiled a small dataset to compare cost, range, and capacity of the planes.
 This dataset can additionally be found in the `Data` folder.

 ## Data Preparation and Cleaning
 <p align="center">